Penguins of Antarctica! 7 Playful Types to Chill With

 They’re also considered a threatened species, with only about 320,000 breeding pairs worldwide.

-We visited Antarctica at the beginning of their summer season – late November – which was during the Gentoo penguin mating season.
+We visited Antarctica at the beginning of their summer season – late November – right during Gentoo penguin mating season.

 Gentoo penguins mating